scottmallinson/recipease-frontend/README.md

 -  **404:** As an anonymous user I will see a 404 page if I try to reach a page that does not exist
 -  **Signup:** As an anonymous user I can sign up so that I can start interacting with the platform
--  **Search recipes:** As an anonymous user I want to search recipes by name, ingredients, and/or dietary requirements to identify one to prepare
+-  **Search recipes:** As an anonymous user I want to search recipes by name and/or ingredients to identify one to prepare
 -  **List recipes:** As an anonymous user I want to see recipes so that I can choose one to prepare
 -  **View recipe:** As an anonymous user I want to read a recipe to prepare
--  **View profile:** As an anonymous user I want to view the profile of a registered user to see their recipes and discover more about them

 ### Registered user